zenbuffy/LiteraryClock/README.md

 I've begun filling in some extra times with books I enjoy.
 In some cases, I've simply added to times where there already were some entries, to include books I like.
 I have also added some entries where times did not exist already.

 # Missing Times
-I've written a script to filter the csv and pull out a list of missing times, which I will keep up to date in a publicly accessible google spreadsheet for now - https://docs.google.com/spreadsheets/d/1yBXgmuMIZrLkkigTW2vqU3ugJMpyWyEhQPGm9qNHuZ8/edit?usp=sharing

-There is also a Google Form to gather any times people come across while reading: https://docs.google.com/forms/d/1TpjlPc1VI9-tnI7yPSvtHE6FefLJ4IbbtVKwfy7C9ds/edit
+As of right now, the times are complete (afaik).
+However, there is still a Google Form to gather any times people come across while reading: https://docs.google.com/forms/d/1TpjlPc1VI9-tnI7yPSvtHE6FefLJ4IbbtVKwfy7C9ds/edit

-Feel free to add one if you come across a time while reading!
+Feel free to add one if you come across a time while reading, or to fork this repo to make updates to the source CSV file!